joshferrara/joshferrara.github.com/_posts/2013-07-01-wild-cards.markdown

 > "I'll write my book when I have more time."

-> "I'm just working here till I get my big acting break and then I'll be set."
+> "I'm just working here till I get my big break and then I'll be set."

 > "I'll go back to school when it makes more sense."